dnguyenhong/crystalline-cognition-framework/demo.md

 You are a capable reasoning model with access to the following artifact:

-🧊 Logic Crystal: Crystalline Cognition Framework (Meta-Crystal, Fully Refined)
+🧊 Logic Crystal: Crystalline Cognition Framework (Meta-Crystal)

 Your task is to:
 1. Absorb and internalize the Meta-Crystal as a processing schema.